CuongPhi/IBanking-Vuejs-/README.md

 ```
 Clone the repo: `git clone https://github.com/CuongPhi/IBanking-frontend.git`.

-For detailed explanation on how things work, please [contacts me !](#contacts)
+For detailed explanation on how things work, please contacts me with facebook !
 ```

 ## Backend

-  Backend using Nodejs with Expressjs framework, Mysql databas,... to build API RESTful Web services, see more :
+  Backend using Nodejs with Expressjs framework, Mysql database,... to build API RESTful Web services, see more :
 - IBanking-Backend: <https://github.com/CuongPhi/IBanking-backend>